MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 21 :

+Is it OK to doubt your skills from time to time?
+We took LINQ, WinForms and Node.JS
+February was better than January in terms of time management.
+Thank God!

 # Week 20 :

-We took 3 courses : Calulus and Statistics (3-day course), Data Mining (2-day course) and Power BI (2-day course).
+We took 3 courses : Calculus and Statistics (3-day course), Data Mining (2-day course) and Power BI (2-day course).
 It was an interesting week.
 I was impressed by the capabilities of the Power BI tool.
 I'm still not sure whether I want to work as a BI developer or a full stack developer.